NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   - title: With whom we work
     images:
     - images/howwework.svg
-    content: 'We work together with international experts from various background, e.g. ethicists, legal professionals, data scientists.
-The composition of audit commissions differ per case.
-Most of the experts are affiliated to academic institutions, among others:'
+    content: We work together with international experts from various backgrounds, e.g. ethicists, legal professionals, data scientists.
+The composition of audit commissions varies per case.
+Most of the experts are affiliated to academic institutions.
     button:
       enable: false
       label: Cases we work on